OmkarYeole/Friendly-Neighbourhood-Car-Dealership-using-OOP/README.md

 # Contact

-For any questions or further information, you can reach me at omkar.yeole@colorado.edu.
+For any questions or further information, you can reach me at omkaryeole@gmail.com.

-Thank you for visiting the Friendly Neighborhood Car Dealership (FNCD) Simulation project!
+Thank you for visiting the Car Dealership Simulation project!